 There’s a lot to consider when trying to find a great photographer.
 A great starting place is getting a good grip on what photography style you prefer.
 You already know there’s plenty of places to get inspired online.
 You can lose yourself in Pinterest alone!
 Go for it.
 Trawling through photos to hone in on a style you like will help you connect with the best photographer for your shoot.
 Whether you’re looking for a more formal or more photojournalistic style, it is important to have a clear understanding of what you want from your photos.
 What you will find while looking at my work, is that I’m not constrained to one specific style – I shoot for the client.

 Hey, this is Photo City!
 Even with Kodak’s changing fortunes, there are many wonderful Rochester photographers to choose from.
-Once you understand your style and know your budget, you are ready to seek out the right professional for you.
+Once you understand your style, you are ready to seek out the right professional for you.
 Browsing portfolios online is a great way to choose a photographer.
 Viewing samples of their work will let you know how they approach their subjects and how they use lighting and composition to capture your memories.
 But let’s be honest, I’m the photographer for you.

 Finally, while the Internet is a great place to do your research, at the end the day you need to make sure you connect with the person you choose.
 So reach out.
 I love meeting with people.
 There’s no substitute for a 1-on-1 when looking for the right Rochester photographer for you.